leeyoshinari/collector_agent/README.md

 - (4) Upload zip file to [MyPlatform](https://github.com/leeyoshinari/MyPlatform.git)
 - (5) Deploy collector_agent

-   NOTE: Since it runs on the server to be monitored, the executable file packaged on the server of the CentOS system X86 architecture can only run on the server of the CentOS system X86 architecture; servers of other system and architecture need to be repackaged. <br>
+NOTE: For Linux Server, the executable file packaged on the server of the CentOS system X86 architecture can only run on the server of the CentOS system X86 architecture; servers of other system and architecture need to be repackaged. <br>